 Finally, do you have a good grasp on your personal finances?
 Outside budgeting and setting financial goals, personal finance encompasses earning, spending, saving, investing and protecting your assets and financial wealth.

 How to spend less

-We all have expenses, no matter how frugal or self-sustainable our lifestyles, If you’re keen to understand how to spend less of your hard earned money, we’ll pulled together some helpful tips to get you going:
+We all have expenses, no matter how frugal or self-sustainable our lifestyles.
+If you’re keen to understand how to spend less of your hard earned money, we’ve pulled together some helpful tips to get you going:

 - Do I need it? – is your next purchase a need or a want?
 Could it wait till next pay day so you don’t overspend this month?

 - Buy smarter – should you spend a little extra for a better performing product that won’t need replacing quickly?
 Can you shop around for specials or wait for a sale?
 Can you buy in bulk for a cheaper item?